Subramanian Swamy: Ayodhya temple case

 On 22 February 2016, Swamy filed a petition in the Supreme Court allowing construction of Rama temple at the disputed site where Babri Masjid was demolished in 1992, and expediting the adjudication related to order of the Allahabad High Court on 30 September 2010, petition was accepted on 26 February to be later heard by the court.

 Uttarakhand Char Dham Devasthanam Management Act, 2019

 In February 2020, Subramanian Swamy filed a public interest litigation in Uttarakhand High Court against newly framed law to govern Char Dham and 51 other temples of the state.
 Swamy in his PIL, requested the court to declare the Uttarakhand Char Dham Devasthanam Management Act, 2019 'unconstitutional' which was passed in the legislative assembly of Uttarakhand in December 2019.
 But the Uttarakhand High Court upheld the constitutionality of the Uttarakhand Char Dham Devasthanam Management Act, 2019, dismissing the public interest litigation filed by Subramanian Swamy and Sri 5 Mandir Samiti Gangotri Dham and another.
 However, the Court read down Section 22 of the Act, which was about the acquisition of land for the Char Dham.

+Personal allegations against Narendra Modi

+Swamy has been making allegations related with personal conduct against Indian Prime Minister Narendra Modi.
+He has also made repeated public comments against Modi in the light of the Epstein case, which has often led to public controversy.
+Lately, Modi's biographer Madhu Kishwar also joined the fray, making similar allegations.
+The BJP has strongly refuted these allegations, with a BJP member filing complaint case in Varanasi Court against such allegations.